Physical processes in protoplanetary disks: Disk structure

 An illustrative analytic model that incorporates these effects was developed by Chiang \& Goldreich \cite{chiang97}.
 They considered a disk with a surface density profile $\Sigma = 10^3 (r / {\rm 1 \, AU})^{-3/2} \ {\rm g \ cm}^{-2}$ around a star with $M_* = 0.5 \ M_\odot$, $T_* = 4000 \ {\rm K}$ and $R_* = 2.5 \ R_\odot$.
 Within about 100~AU, their solution has half of the bolometric luminosity of the disk emitted as a blackbody at the interior temperature,

 with equal luminosity at each radius emerging from a hot surface dust layer at,

 The Chiang \& Goldreich solution is a two-layer approximation to dust continuum radiative transfer for a passive, hydrostatic disk.
 Approximations in the same spirit have been developed that incorporate heating due to accretion \cite{garaud07}, but the full problem requires numerical treatment.
-Several codes are available for its efficient solution \cite{bjorkman01,ercolano05,robitaille11,steinacker13}.
+Several codes are available for the efficient solution of the full radiative transfer problem \cite{bjorkman01,ercolano05,robitaille11,steinacker13}.